ulfsri/neris-nodejs-client/README.md

 As the `tools` directory grows, we'll learn and adjust.
 If people need to solve very specific problems and the `tools` directory is used for blueprints/examples then this is a good pattern.
 It could be something else.

-However, if people would like a traditional CLI tool that is versioned and maintained, then someone (community-driven and/or Neris dev team) will need to be a project owner/maintainer to coordinate a roadmap in collaboration with the community, manage the issue tracker, and create releases.
+However, if people would like a traditional CLI tool that is versioned and maintained, then someone (community-driven and/or NERIS dev team) will need to be a project owner/maintainer to coordinate a roadmap in collaboration with the community, manage the issue tracker, and create releases.

 ## Can I use this in a web application?